 Amazon Alexa Prize TaskBot Challenge 2

-For the second Alexa Prize TaskBot Challenge, the GRILL team consists of School of Computing Science students Iain Mackie, Sophie Fischer, Carlos Gemmell, Federico Rossetto, Ekaterina Terzieva and Daniel Armstrong.
-Undergraduate students Niklas Tecklenburg, Philip Zubel and Eva Kupcova are completing the team this year.
+The GRILL team consists of School of Computing Science Graduate students Sophie Fischer (Team Lead), Ekaterina Terzieva, and Daniel Armstrong.
+Undergraduate students Niklas Tecklenburg, Philip Zubel, and Eva Kupcova complete the team.
+Iain Mackie, Carlos Gemmell, and Federico Rossetto act as student advisors.
 Dr. Jeff Dalton is the team’s faculty advisor.